Shop

 Want to know how our ancestors made their corded petticoats?
 You’ll also get a full chart with measurements from original petticoats for you to adapt to your own project.
 Make an authentic reproduction for those Dickens’, Alamo, Gold Rush and other Early Victorian events!

-Click here for more info and to get your copy of this pattern workbook.
+Visit here for more info and get your copy of this pattern workbook

 A valuable resource when sewing sheer dresses and undergarments.